mickem/nscp-docs/reference/NSCAClient.rst

     :option:`source-host` | N/A | Source/sender host name (default is auto which means use the name of the actual host) :option:`sender-host` | N/A | Source/sender host name (default is auto which means use the name of the actual host) :option:`time-offset` | N/A |
+    :option:`retries` | N/A | Number of times to retry a failed connection attempt

 Arguments